fintechsandbox/project-sandcastle/quandl/data_simply.md

 the quandl_client it out of date and requires you to manually specify the HTTPS version of the API URL (see line 2 of quandl_initializer.rb)

+The gem has the advantage that you never need to see the raw data from their API.
+Caveats: The old version isn't updated, and the new one is of unknown quality and recency.

-We're no tupdating to the new one because we don't want to have to make a separate call for each symbol we're intetested in (i.e. all of them).
+We're not updating to the new one because we don't want to have to make a separate call for each symbol we're intetested in (i.e. all of them).
 Also they don't have CUSIP data.